Rodolfo Córdova Alcaraz

 Experience

-Prior to joining ISMG, Rodolfo held the following positions:
+Prior to joining ISMG, he held the following positions:

 • Deputy director, Foundation of Justice and Rule of Law, Mexico